 Thank goodness that Emily Post’s Etiquette finally gives the thumbs up for wearing white after Labor Day.

-No one knows precisely how this old-fashioned rule came to be.
-Banning white is absurd for people in warm weather climates like La Jolla where the year-round temperature averages 70 degrees and the sun shines well into the fall.
+Banning white is absurd for people in warm weather climates like La Jolla, where the year-round temperature averages 70 degrees, and the sun shines well into the fall.
+I want people to know that if you are packing for San Diego, feel free to pack your white T-shirts and flip-flops 365 days per year.

 History of White After Labor Day